charlscooper/charlscooper.github.io/README.md

 This was a challenging time as Covid hit and the increased demand of parcel deliveries sky rocketed, alas we as a team handled that and proved our resilience and fortitude as work from home became mandatory and the increase in workload was stressful to say the least.

-Whilst Here i was looking to further my knowledge in React, and was able to take the lead on developing some React powered internal development tools.
+Whilst Here I was looking to further my knowledge in React, and was able to take the lead on developing some React powered internal development tools.
-This opened a new opportunity for React development and moved to a team where i would work on apps for management systems for a multitude of well respected clients throughout the UK and Ireland.
+This opened a new opportunity for React development and moved to a team where I would work on apps for management systems for a multitude of well respected clients throughout the UK and Ireland.

 #### Software Engineer